sauvc/rulebook/rulebook.md

 Following will be the factors considered- Novelty of the innovation (highest), Validation, Impact and Clarity.
 The novel idea does not necessarily have to be hardware related but could be a combination of both hardware and software.

-For SAUVC’s Innovation Award, **abstracts will be submitted via Google Forms along with the videos**.
+For SAUVC’s Innovation Award, **abstracts will be submitted via the Google Form for video submission that has been mailed to teams upon registration, by the same deadline as that for the video**.
+If you are yet to receive the registration confirmation email, please check your spam box first, or contact us at auvc.singapore@outlook.com.

 Separately from this, teams are welcome (and strongly encouraged!) to **also submit their research work as a conference paper or a poster to OCEANS Sanya**.
 Please remember that the **criteria mentioned above apply only to the SAUVC Innovation Award** abstracts.
-The **OCEANS conference has its own submission guidelines** and review process, so do read their call for abstracts carefully before submitting:
+The **OCEANS conference has its own submission guidelines** and review process which will be undertaken by separate reviewers, so do read their call for abstracts carefully before submitting:
 [https://sanya26.oceansconference.org/call-for-abstracts/](https://sanya26.oceansconference.org/call-for-abstracts/)

 ## Qualification